kottochii/MotorControlServer/README.md

 #### `http` group
 `ssl_cert` - path to the SSL certificate to run HTTPS server `ssl_key` - path to the SSL key to run HTTPS server

+## Found issues

+* concurrency breaks when multiple transactions are using the same connection (fix either by using multiple connections, or by using single connections and semaphore/mutex)
+* there is no stable interface for finding the changes in motors' state -> cannot send updates; instead the status is sent every n seconds (fix by changing the logic of the DB access)